Murder of Star Hobson: Aftermath

-On 14 December 2021 at Bradford Crown Court, Savannah Brockhill was convicted of murdering Star Hobson whilst Frankie Smith was found guilty of causing or allowing her death.
-Brockhill was sentenced to life imprisonment with a minimum of 25 years whilst Smith was sentenced to eight years, which was later increased to 12 years after judicial review.
+On 14 December 2021 at Bradford Crown Court, Savannah Brockhill was convicted of murdering Star Hobson while Frankie Smith was found guilty of causing or allowing her death.
+Brockhill was sentenced to life imprisonment with a minimum of 25 years while Smith was sentenced to eight years, which was later increased to 12 years by the Court of Appeal.

-The trial related to the case of Star Hobson took place at a similar time to the one related to the Murder of Arthur Labinjo-Hughes, another young child who was abused and killed by carers.
+The trial related to the case of Star Hobson took place at a similar time to the one related to the murder of Arthur Labinjo-Hughes, another young child who was abused and killed by carers.
 Several parallels were noted between the cases such as both children being killed by their parent's new partner, having extended family who tried to help them and being of known concern to the authorities.
 Additionally, both were murdered during the COVID-19 pandemic which arguably made it easier for their worsening condition to be hidden from others.